The gradual ease of lockdown this week presented several interesting debates around the current COVID 19 situation and where are we now?

 The next session is 3.30pm on Wednesday 10th June, don’t miss the opportunity to ask those burning questions.

 It is intended to continue these sessions, utilising the skills and knowledge of our membership as the Q&A session leads.
 This is not just about M&A 2020 however, it is about helping and supporting the whole business community, and as such we welcome anyone volunteering to run a session.

 We do have a few more volunteers being lined up in the shape of John Morley of i-sourcer (Social Media), Rod Fuller of Action Coach (cashflow/planning), Chris Morledge of Edutrips (Digital Transformation) as well as further offers from Karl Spencer of Safety PAL and Joanne Wurpillot of Integra HR.
 Look out for further information on our website and in our newsletter.

-Thursday 11th and Tuesday 16th June will see us begin a series of twice monthly JUST Networking events, which we hope to run up until end of December, supplementing the monthly Zoom networking event currently replacing our Portland College face to face breakfast meetings.
+June will see us begin a series of twice monthly JUST Networking events, which we hope to run up until end of December, supplementing the monthly Zoom networking event currently replacing our Portland College face to face breakfast meetings.

 All are aimed at getting businesses re-engaged, discussing peer to peer their issues and solutions and forming old/new alliances to hasten our local economic recovery.